flyway/flywaydb.org/documentation/commandline/index.md

 If you want Flyway to connect to your database without a user or password, you can suppress prompting by adding
     the `-n` flag.

+### Java Arguments

+If need to to pass custom arguments to Flyway's JVM, you can do so by setting the `JAVA_ARGS` environment variable.
+They will then automatically be taken into account when launching Flyway.
+This is particularly useful when needing to set JVM system properties.

 ## Output

 All debug, info and warning output is sent to `stdout`.
 All errors are sent to `stderr`.